Lawsuit alleges mishandling of sex assault allegation at Camp Ramah in the Berkshires - Jewish Telegraphic Agency

 “The Ramah Berkshires alleged cover up is odious.
 Supremely disappointed in my colleagues but mostly feel awful for the woman who was assaulted,” tweeted Rabbi Adir Yolkut, a Conservative rabbi in the New York area.
 He told JTA he was “incredibly” shocked by the allegations in the lawsuit.

-Do you have you want to tell about your experience at Jewish summer camp?
+Do you want to tell us about your experience at Jewish summer camp?
 Please get in touch.

 Linden came to Camp Ramah in the Berkshires in 2016 from a position as rabbi of Shir Chadash Conservative Congregation in Metairie, Louisiana, outside New Orleans.
 He had previously worked at three Ramah camps, in Canada, Georgia and Massachusetts.